AjahneAustin/ReportCard/README.md

 # ReportCard
-Gives student name, attendacne, grades in major subjects, and average grade,
+A menu teachers can use to sort student name, attendance, grades in major subjects, and average grade,